Baranya County (former)

 Baranya (Baranya, Baranja, Барања / Baranja, Branau) was an administrative county (comitatus) of the Kingdom of Hungary.
 Its territory is now divided between present-day Baranya County of Hungary and Osijek-Baranja County of Croatia.
 The capital of the county was Pécs.

 Geography

 Baranya county was located in Baranya region.
 It shared borders with the Hungarian counties Somogy, Tolna, Bács-Bodrog and Verőce (the latter county was part of Croatia-Slavonia).
 The county stretched along the rivers Drava (north bank) and Danube (west bank), up to their confluence.
 Its area was 5,176 km2 around 1910.

 Historical background

 Baranya county arose as one of the first counties of the Kingdom of Hungary, in the 11th century.
 Stephen I of Hungary founded an episcopal seat here.
 In the 15th century, Janus Pannonius was the Bishop of Pécs.
-In the 16th century, the Ottoman Empire conquered Baranya, and included it into the sanjak of Mohács, an Ottoman administrative unit, with the seat Turks in Hungary in the city of Mohács.
+In the 16th century, the Ottoman Empire conquered Baranya, and included it in the sanjak of Mohács, an Ottoman administrative unit, with the seat Turks in Hungary in the city of Mohács.